-• Parking Area (max, if provided): 62'
+• Parking width (max, if provided): 62'

-- Hedge Planting Zone (min): 5'

-- Only required when there is parking that is to be screened.

-- Sidewalk (min): N/A

-- Multi-use path proposed as alternative to sidewalk.

-- (See Street Frontages note 5)

-- Multi-use Path: 10' (with 2' clear zone)

-- Tree Planting Zone (min): 8'

-- Preserve existing mature trees where possible.

-- Tree Spacing (on center, avg): 40'

-- Space proposed trees around and between existing mature trees as needed.
+- Hedge Planting Zone (min): 5' - Only required when there is parking that is to be screened. - Refer to landscape buffer and screening requirements outlined in the LUMO for plant material (only). - Sidewalk (min): N/A - Multi-use path proposed as alternative to sidewalk. - (See Street Frontages note 5) - Multi-use Path: 10' (with 2' clear zone) - Tree Planting Zone (min): 8' - Preserve existing mature trees where possible using tree protection methods outlined in the LUMO. - Hardscape is allowed within the planting zone or canopy of existing trees so long as prudent measures are taken to preserve the trees. - Tree Spacing (on center, avg): 40' - Space proposed trees around and between existing mature trees as needed.